 You can find information on the science and research about fascia here.

 Experiencing a session is the best way to know.
 Most people can tell right away if Rolfing is a good fit.
-And for most people who come in, it is a great fit!
+(And for most people who feel attracted to Rolfing, it is a great fit!)

-You can come to Rolfing for wellness or high performance, but most people are motivated to come in because something hurts, or is distressing, or preoccupying, or is taking a lot of energy and attention to cope with, or is keeping them from doing something they want to do.
-People are experiencing things like:
+You can do Rolfing for wellness or high performance, but most people come in because something about their body hurts, is distressing or preoccupying, takes a lot of energy and attention to cope with, or prevents them from doing something they need or want to do.

 ...and more.
 See additional scenarios here.

-Something will change for you in every session.
-How many sessions you'll have depends on your goals and what’s happening in your body.
+Something will happen for you with every session.
+How many sessions you'll have depends on your goals and needs.

 A traditional Rolfing experience is a series of 10-15 sessions that thoroughly address your entire body.
 This process is great for a lot of people, and is frequently what we do.